komljen/docker-filebeat/README.md

-# filebeat 6.x kubernetes ready docker image
+# Filebeat 6.x kubernetes ready docker image
-Version: v0.0.2a

 ## Modifying filebeat.yml
 In order to overwrite the values for ```filebeat.yml``` which is a part of the ```maskeda/filebeat``` docker image with the Kuberntes ConfigMap (filebeat-config.yml), create the resource first: